C2SM/c2sm.github.io/docs/alps/uenvs.md

 ```

 #### Start a uenv for interactive use
-This will spawn a new shell with the uenv mounted at `/mount-point` (defaulting to `/user-environment`)
+This will spawn a new shell with the uenv mounted at `/mount-point`
 ```shell
 uenv start name/version:tag [/mount-point]
 ```